(Updated) SharePoint Embedded apps can now archive containers to reduce storage costs and improve Copilot results

 [When this will happen:]

-• Public Preview: Rollout will begin in early February 2026 and is expected to complete by late February 2026.
+• Public Preview: Rollout will begin in early February 2026 and is expected to complete by mid-March 2026 (previously late February).

 [How this affects your organization:]